nordic-institute/X-Road/doc/Manuals/LoadBalancing/ig-lb_x-road_external_load_balancer_installation_guide.md

 ### 6.1 Verifying rsync+ssh replication

 To test the configuration file replication, a new file can be added to `/etc/xroad/` or `/etc/xroad/signer/` on the master node and verify it has been replicated to the slave nodes in a few minutes.
+Make sure the file is owned by the group `xroad`.

 Alternatively, check the sync log `/var/log/xroad/slave-sync.log` on the slave nodes and verify it lists successful transfers.
 A transfer of an added test file called `sync.testfile` to `/etc/xroad/signer/` might look like this: